spanuska/phq9-survey/README.md

 Welcome to the PHQ-9 Survey!
 Take the survey here: http://spanuska.github.io/phq9-survey/phq9Survey.html - for demonstration purposes ONLY.
 See the disclaimer below.

 ## Run it locally
-In order to get this running locally, clone this repo and start a server from the parent directory.
-I used a [Python server](http://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python) because it was already installed and let me get to developing faster!.
+  * In order to get this running locally, clone this repo and run `npm install`.
+Next, start up a server - I used a [Python server](http://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python) because it was already installed and let me get to developing faster!.
 Open your browser to the port you're running on (if using the example given, that's port 8000).
 Then have fun playing around with the survey!
+  * To develop locally, note that you'll need to run `npm run bundle` after you make changes in order to see them reflected in the browser.
+  * Tests are a work in progress - currently there is only one!
+If you want to run that one test, run `jest`.

 ## Approach
 To develop this survey, I tried to keep it as simple as possible, especially since this is my first React app.
 The steps I took are roughly as follows: